HINDU PRIEST SERVICES

 Mangal Phera

-The couple now walks round the holy fire four times symbolising their journey together.
-Prior to each round the brides brothers place barley and sesame in couples hands to offer into the holy fire.The brothers wish the sister a long safe life filled with happiness and love.
-Distinctly, each round signifies one of four basic goals of human life according to the Vedas.
+TThe couple circles the sacred fire four times, symbolising their life journey together.
+Before each round, the bride’s brothers place barley and sesame in their hands to offer into the fire, blessing them with a happy and secure life.
+Each round represents one of the four aims of life in the Vedas:

 • Dharma - Duty and righteousness